Wayne County Court Records

 Domestic Relations Division

 Domestic Relations case records are maintained by the Clerk of Courts.
-While docket entries and judgment entries are generally public, personal financial information, including income affidavits and account numbers, may be restricted or redacted under Superintendence Rule 44.
+Docket entries and judgment entries are generally public, but personal financial information — including income affidavits and account numbers — may be restricted or redacted under Superintendence Rule 44.

 Filing a Divorce or Dissolution

 A divorce or dissolution action must be filed in the county where either spouse has resided for at least 90 days.
-Required documents typically include a complaint for divorce (or petition for dissolution), a financial affidavit, and supporting documents related to children, if applicable.
-Filing fees vary; contact the Clerk of Courts at (330) 287-5590 for the current schedule.
+Required documents typically include a complaint for divorce (or a petition for dissolution), a financial affidavit, and supporting documents related to children if applicable.
+For the current filing fee schedule, call the Clerk of Courts at (330) 287-5590.

 Juvenile Division

-Juvenile court records are confidential under R.C. § 2151.14 and are not available to the general public.
-Access is limited to the parties, their attorneys, and other individuals authorized by statute or court order.
+Juvenile court records are confidential under R.C.
+2151.14 and are not available to the general public.
+Access is limited to the parties, their attorneys, and others authorized by statute or court order.

 Marriage Licenses and Records